dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleKeywordIdeasLiveResultInfo.md

 > `optional` **seed\_keywords**: `string`[]

 keywords in a POST array
-keywords are returned with decoded %## (plus symbol ‘+’ will be decoded to a space character)
+keywords are returned with decoded %## (plus character ‘+’ will be decoded to a space character)

 #### Implementation of